Frank Iacobucci: Honorary degrees and other awards

+Iacobucci was appointed a Queen's Counsel, which changed to King's Counsel automatically upon the death of Queen Elizabeth II and the accession of King Charles III on 8 September 2022.

-Iacobucci has received numerous awards, medals, honours and other recognition from across Canada and from organizations in the United States, the United Kingdom and Italy.
+Iacobucci has received numerous awards, medals, honours, and other recognition from across Canada and from organizations in the United States, the United Kingdom and Italy.

-He was made an Honorary Fellow of St John's College and Honorary Fellow of the American College of Trial Lawyer in 1999.
+He was made an Honorary Fellow of St John's College and Honorary Fellow of the American College of Trial Lawyers in 1999.

 Iacobucci has been given honorary degrees from a number of renowned institutions of higher learning, including: University of Toronto (1989), University of British Columbia (1989), University of Ottawa (1995), University of Victoria (1996), Law Society of Upper Canada (2000), McGill University (2003), Università della Calabria (2003), University of Waterloo (2003), Queen's University (2005), York University (2005), University of Trinity College in the University of Toronto (2005), McMaster University (2008), University of Western Ontario (2009), Lakehead University (2014), Victoria University in the University of Toronto (2015), Cape Breton University (2016), Ryerson University (2017), and University of Ontario Institute of Technology (2018).

 He has been honoured by several prominent Italian/Italian-Canadian entities for his contributions to the community.
 The Confratellanza Italo-Canadese presented him with the Italo-Canadian of the Year Award in 1985.
 In the same year, he was named Man of the Year by the Canadian-Italian Business and Professional Association of Toronto.
 The National Congress of Italian Canadians awarded him the Ordine al Merito in 1989.